Mar Vista Animal Medical Center

 WHAT IS AN “EOSINOPHIL?”

 An eosinophil is a type of white blood cell that is commonly associated with allergic responses or with parasitism.
 Eosinophil counts will go up on a blood test when a pet has fleas or worms or when an allergy is flaring up.
 Eosinophils can circulate in the blood or they can infiltrate tissue.
 They are part of the immune system and are “on patrol” for biochemical signals from tissue (calls for help, if you will) telling them that a parasite has invaded.
 Eosinophils home to the signal and release chemicals to attack the parasite.
-Unfortunately, they can be tricked into thinking that some sort of benign materials (pollens, dust, etc.) are attempting invasion.
+Unfortunately, they can be tricked into thinking that benign materials (pollens, dust, etc.) are attempting invasion.
 In this instance (allergy) they release their inflammatory chemicals inappropriately, creating the sensations of itching, swelling, redness and other symptoms of allergy.

 The eosinophil has a characteristic appearance under the microscope due to the presence of pink staining granules.
 The pink staining granules contain assorted toxins and biochemicals designed to attack an invading parasite.
 These granules can be thought of as small bombs directed against large invading organisms such as worms.